 Coppola worked with the acclaimed French designer Jacques Grange to restore the house.
 His aim was to create a place that his children would want to spend time in, connected to the origins of his family.
 Each of the bedrooms was decorated with a different family member in mind.
 The cool-toned Sofia suite is designed to represent a misty garden at dawn.
 The walls are painted in cool green-grays with the suggestion of leaves and shapes painted to look like wooden trelliswork, while a private terrace overlooks the garden.
 The result is calm and feminine.

-The Gia suite, named for Coppola’s first grandchild, features a frescoed ceiling depicting the lovers Cupid and Psyche that dates back to the house’s original owners, the Margherita family.
+The Gia suite, named for Coppola’s first grandchild, features a frescoed ceiling that dates back to the house’s original owners, the Margherita family.
 With pink walls and floral furniture the effect is decidedly romantic, a feeling that carries through into the bathroom with its antique claw-footed tub.

 The Roman suite has a languid Gatsby-esque mood, with a cream and palest green color scheme and geometric motifs.
 The ceiling is painted with an Art Nouveau-inspired fresco, while the dark wood furniture and lamps are reminiscent of a private members’ club.
 Elsewhere, the suite of garden rooms with their rough-hewn stone walls and curved ceilings are more rustic in feel, but no less charming.